job-lammers/Heat-pump-dryer-simulations/README.md

-# Cascade Heat Pump Model for Industrial Drying
+# Single-stage and Cascade Heat Pump Model for Industrial Drying

-This repository contains the simulation code used in a research paper on cascade heat pump systems integrated with industrial drying processes.
+This repository contains the simulation code used in a research paper on single-stage and cascade heat pump systems integrated with industrial drying processes.
 The code is made publicly available to support reproducibility of the results.

 > **Paper**: _currently under review — citation will be added upon publication._